 On April 5, 2010 the Company entered into an option agreement to acquire a 100% interest in the Post Creek Property.
-On March 12, 2013 the Post Creek Property Agreement was amended as indicated in the schedule below.
-In order to acquire 100% working interests in the property, subject to certain net smelter return royalties ("NSR") and advance royalty payments the Company agreed to the amended consideration in the schedule below.
-Further, commencing the amended date of August 1, 2015, if the Company exercises its option, the

-Company will be obligated to pay advances on the NSR of \$10,000 per annum, which will be deducted from any payments to be made under the NSR:
+On March 12, 2013 the Post Creek Property Agreement was amended.
+In order to acquire 100% interest in the property, subject to certain net smelter return royalties ("NSR") and advance royalty payments the Company agreed to the amended consideration, which has been met, cash payments totalling \$137,500 and the issuance of 1,000,000 common shares.
+Further, commencing the amended date of August 1, 2015, if the Company exercises its option, the Company will be obligated to pay advances on the NSR of \$10,000 per annum, which will be deducted from any payments to be made under the NSR.